Here are the frequently asked questions when it comes to billing.

 A: We currently have 3 payment methods:

-Bank transfer (only available for companies with payments in EUR and above €5.000) and payment term of NET 15 days).
+• Bank transfer (only available for companies with payments in EUR and above €5.000)

 Q: I want to cancel my subscription.
 What should I do?

-Trial users do not have to do anything to cancel their account.
-If you are a trial user and don't wish to upgrade, your trial will end at a certain date and your account will be automatically closed.
+Note: Trial users do not have to do anything to cancel their accounts.
+If you are a trial user and don't wish to upgrade to a paid account, your account will be automatically deleted once the trial period ends.

 Q: I still receive bills even though the final date of my contract has passed.
 What should I do?